Qi (Mia) Zhang

 I also co-founded the Master of Applied Finance and Economics (MAFE) club with my classmate Jeremy and the course coordinator Bob Reed, to give MAFE students a chance to network with alumni and financial companies.

 Over the summer, I took part in a competition with the UC Centre of Entrepreneurship to present a business case to grow the New Zealand – Asia relationship.
 My team and I won the first prize!
 We are now working with the Asia New Zealand Foundation and the UC School of Business to make our idea a reality!

 How did you spend your time outside of university?

 I worked part-time and assisted Chartered Accountants Australia and New Zealand (CA ANZ) at various industry and career events.
 I also volunteered as a consultant at the New Zealand Student Consulting Programme providing accounting and financial advice to clients, including Customer Aeronautical Support Ltd (CAS).

 I also spent my time playing the piano and completed my Grade 8 certification, and I loved hiking around Christchurch too.

 Christchurch is a quiet and natural place, and I will never forget my time here!
 I have travelled the South Island in an RV camper van, by myself and with friends.
 I have been able to settle in quite easily here, but I am still catching up with the Kiwi slang!

 What are your plans after graduation?

-After graduation, I hope to find a job in banking or a consulting firm.
 I want to continue learning and hope to make the world better through my efforts.